SwingEntertainment/LANDAS/README.md

       4. 🥗 Recipe Hunt - Have you ever wondered how modern Filipino dishes were made?
 Jump right into the kitchen and experiment with a variety of ingredients to help create the most delicious Filipino dishes!
       <br>
       <br>
       5. 🌴 Palo Sebo - Climb your way into victory and grab the flag at the top of a bamboo pole.
-Avoid obstacles as you traverse upwards and reach for the high score!
+Avoid obstacles as you traverse upwards and reach for a high score!
       <br>
       <br>
       6. 🏐 Sipa - One of the classic pasttime outdoor games played by children.
-It can also be played as a team sport, and uses your arms, legs, and even your head to pass them around.
+It can also be played as a team sport, and uses your arms, legs, and even your head to pass it around.
 Try achieving the highest score, and tell your friends that you are a force to be reckoned with!
     </div>
   </div>